 Tornadoes can cause fatalities and devastate a neighborhood in seconds.
 Tornadoes resemble funnel-shaped clouds that stretch from a thunderstorm to the ground.
-Winds in these rotating funnels of air may surpass 250 miles an hour and can clear a pathway over a mile wide and 50 miles long.18
+Winds in these rotating funnels of air may surpass 250 miles an hour and can clear a pathway over a mile wide and 50 miles long.

 The size of a tornado is not necessarily an indication of its intensity; large tornadoes can be weak, and small tornadoes can be incredibly powerful.
 The Fujita (F) Scale was developed by Dr. Tetsuya Theodore Fujita in 1971; the scale helped determine tornado wind speeds by noting damage from tornados.
-An Enhanced Fujita (EF) Scale (Figure 1-15) was developed by an assembly of esteemed meteorologists and wind engineers.
-These professionals improved the original F scale, and the EF scale is used today.19 are tornadoes that form over water.
+An Enhanced Fujita (EF) Scale (Figure 1-15) was developed by an assembly of esteemed meteorologists and wind engineers, these professionals improved the original F scale, which is the scale used today.

+Tornadoes generally occur near the trailing edge of a thunderstorm or accompany a tropical storm or hurricane as it moves onshore.
+Waterspouts are tornadoes that form over water.
 The average tornado moves southwest to northeast, but they can move in any direction.
 The average forward speed of a tornado is 30 mph but may vary from stationary to 70 mph.
-Peak tornado season in the southern states is March through May, and they are most likely to occur between 3 p.m. and 9 p.m., but can occur at any time.20
+Peak tornado season in the southern states is March through May, and they are most likely to occur between 3 p.m. and 9 p.m., but can occur at any time.